All fields are required

 Only a doctor can properly diagnose a Yersinia infection.
 Your doctor can order tests find presence of Yersinia organisms in stool sample.
 Evidence of the infection may also be found by taking throat swabs and evaluating them in the laboratory, examining the urine, or testing the blood for antibodies to the bacteria.

 The Yersenia bacteria are hardy buggers.
 They can persist in a stable state even in nonculturable environments.
 They can even grow and thrive in refrigeration temperatures.
 This, in addition to lack of surveillance of this foodborne illness suggests that the Yerseniosis could be more prevalent and underdiagnosed than some of the more famous bugs.

 While Yersenia enterocolitica and Yersinia pseudotuberculosis have been isolated from meat, fresh produce, and milk, it is often missed due to detection difficulties.
 Various strains of Yersenia enterocolitica can be identified with pulsed-field gel electrophoresis (PFGE) – a type of genetic analysis.
 Unfortunately, there is currently no standardized test or database that allows for consistent identification.

 Our mission is to help families who have been harmed by contaminated food or water.
 When corporations cause food poisoning outbreaks or Legionnaires’ disease outbreaks, we use the law to hold them accountable.
-The Lange Law Firm is the only law firm in the nation solely focused on representing families in food poisoning lawsuits and Legionnaires disease lawsuits.
+The Lange Law Firm, PLLC in Houston is the only law firm in the nation solely focused on representing families in food poisoning lawsuits and Legionnaires disease lawsuits.